vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-neo4j.md

 ### Step 5: (optional) Validate data

-Users can verify that data has been imported by executing a query in the Nebula Graph client (for example, Nebula Studio).
+Users can verify that data has been imported by executing a query in the NebulaGraph client (for example, NebulaGraph Studio).
 For example:

 ```ngql
 GO FROM "player100" OVER follow;